Skip to main content

 Hospital discharge

-The recovery process for a recipient after an HSCT takes at least several months, and will vary according to conditioning, the type of donor, any complications, and the individual hospital or transplant center’s criteria for discharge.
-Typically, once a recipient's donor cells are producing enough neutrophils and platelets to keep the patient safe, they are ready for discharge.
+The recovery process for a recipient after HSCT takes at least several months, and will vary according to conditioning, the type of donor, any complications, and the individual hospital or transplant center’s criteria for discharge.
+Typically, once a recipient's donor cells are making enough neutrophils and platelets to keep the patient safe, they are ready for discharge.
 Recipients must not have fevers or bleeding, and they need to be able to take their medications as prescribed.
-Recipients and/ or caregivers must be comfortable taking care of the central line, and they may also need to learn to give IV fluids, IV nutrition, and even some IV medications.
+Recipients or caregivers must be comfortable taking care of the central line, and they may also need to learn to give IV fluids, IV nutrition, and even some IV medications.

 Healthcare providers can do blood tests to see how an individual’s immune system is recovering and make recommendations about when it is safe to stop isolation.
 Once the immune system is fully recovered, recipients should receive routine re-vaccination following the transplant.